 More so, the anchor line comes with a stainless steel snap hook.
 It is thick, which is indicative of its durability.
 The hook opens and closes instantly, making it effortless to connect on the end of a canoe.

-Picking the best canoe anchor isn’t easy, especially if you are a first-timer.
+Picking the right canoe anchor isn’t easy, especially if you are a first-timer.
 The options are plenty and confusing.
 To help you narrow down the possibilities, below are the most important considerations.

 Type of Anchor